h4ndzdatm0ld/spauto_devnet/README.md

 Unfortunately, these vrnetlab based nodes don't support providing a startup-config via ContainerLab.
 However, I've provided a Nornir job to simply deploy all the configs to each one of the devices.

-After starting the lab and waiting around 7 Minutes, launch off the Nornir script to deploy the configurations.
+After starting the lab and waiting around 7 Minutes, launch the Nornir script to deploy the configurations.

 Install the project venv